tonzthegr8est/tonzthegr8est/README.md

 - 👋 Hi, I’m @tonzthegr8est
 - 👀 I’m interested in Software Development/ Engineering
 - 🌱 I’m currently re-learning HTML, CSS & JavaScript
+- 💻 Microverse Student October '21
-- 💞️ I’m looking to collaborate on any interesting project(s)
+- - 💞️ I’m looking to collaborate on any interesting project(s)
-- 📫 How to reach me via twitter @tonzthegr8est
+- 📫 How to reach me via Instagram @tonzthegr8est

 <!---
 tonzthegr8est/tonzthegr8est is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.